Hilliard, Ohio: Public safety

+Hilliard maintains its own Division of Police.
+The Hilliard Division of Police also provides police services for Norwich Township.

+Norwich Township provides fire protection for the City of Hilliard and Norwich Township.

-Transportation and Infrastructure
+Transportation

 Hilliard's main streets are Cemetery Road and Main Street/Hilliard Rome Road.
 The city does not have any major Ohio state routes or US Routes within its immediate vicinity, however Hilliard's eastern end is accessible by Interstate 270, a ring road serving Columbus suburbs known locally as the "Outerbelt".

 No major railways nor rail-based transport run to, from, through, or within Hilliard; however, there is a park and ride on Cemetery Road close to I-270.

 Hilliard is served by John Glenn International Airport, which additionally serves a large majority of all commercial flights out of the Columbus area.
 Additionally, Hilliard is located extremely close to Don Scott Airport for general aviation and Ohio State University aviation classes.